andre-j3sus/vHive/remote-firecracker-snapshots-poc/README.md

    sudo sh ./scripts/install_nerdctl.sh
    ```

-2. Start the registry using either docker or nerdctl. **This is not needed if you started the registry using docker-compose.**
+2. Start the registry using either docker or nerdctl. **This is not needed if you started the registry using docker compose.**

    ```bash
    docker run -d --network host --name registry registry:2